krgamestudios/news-server/README.md

 	"body": body		//body of the article, optional
 }

-status 200 on success, otherwise an error status
+result: status 200 on success, otherwise an error status

 //remove an article from the news feed
 DELETE /news/:id
 Authorization: Bearer XXX

-status 200 on success, otherwise an error status
+//result: status 200 on success, otherwise an error status
 ```